 Would you like to make e-learning for your employees more interactive and practical?
-Then opt for project-based learning and motivate your employees for sustainable learning.
-We explain to you how to achieve this:
+Then focus on project-based learning and motivate your employees for sustainable learning.
+We will explain how to implement this:

 Digital learning is becoming increasingly popular in companies.
-Perhaps you are already using online courses for training in your company?
-Then you know one of the biggest challenges for HR developers: making learning content not only informative but also practical.
+Perhaps you are already using online courses for employee development in your company?
+Then you know one of the biggest challenges for HR developers: not only to design learning content informatively but also to make it practical.
 A strong practical relevance and high interactivity are the keys to motivated employees and sustainable e-learning.

-Now we present a method that is practical and action-oriented – thus perfectly suitable for motivating your employees and providing sustainable training:
+We now present a method that is practical and action-oriented – and thus perfectly suited to motivate and sustainably train your employees:

 What is “Project-Based Learning”?

-Project-based learning is a highly practical learning method where learners are to learn in realistic situations independently and action-oriented.
+Project-based learning is a very practical-oriented learning method where learners are supposed to learn responsibly and action-oriented in realistic situations.
 The focus is on purposeful action and a structured project process.
-Project-based learning is primarily used in traditional face-to-face teaching.
-However, it is also highly suitable for digital learning concepts such as e-learning or online courses in companies.
+Project-based learning is primarily used in traditional classroom teaching.
+However, it is also excellent for digital learning concepts like e-learning or online courses in companies.

-In project-based learning, the promotion of self-organization of your employees is the focus:
+In project-based learning, the focus is on the promotion of self-organization of your employees:

-Employees expand their knowledge by developing new skills through problem finding and solving in the immediate situation.
+Employees expand their knowledge by developing new skills through problem identification and solving in the acute situation.

-It is not just about solving the problem; the solution path is also crucial for the learning experience.
+It’s not just about solving the problem; the path to the solution is crucial for the learning experience.

-Actively participating and experiencing the learning process is incredibly important in project-based learning.
-Pure information presentation, as in many traditional trainings, is explicitly avoided.
+Active participation and experiencing the learning process yourself is incredibly important in project-based learning.
+Pure information presentation, as seen in many traditional trainings, is explicitly avoided.

 Phase model of project-based learning according to Elisabeth Kaliva // Own representation